tansu-io/example-delta-lake/README.md

 just employee-produce
 ```

-Tansu creates the following in the Delta Lake:
+We can view the files created by Tansu in `s3://lake/tansu.employee` with:

 ```bash
 just minio-mc ls -r local/lake/tansu.employee